nextstrain/ncov/narratives/ncov_draft.md

 ## Different human coronaviruses

-Coronaviruses (CoV) are members of a diverse species of (+)ssRNA viruses which have a history of causing respiratory infections in humans.
+Coronaviruses (CoV) are members of a diverse species of positive-sense single-stranded RNA ((+)ssRNA) viruses which have a history of causing respiratory infections in humans.
 Some variants of coronaviruses are associated with outbreaks, others are continuously circulating and cause mostly mild respiratory infections (e.g. the common cold).

 #### SARS-CoV & MERS-CoV
-The most well known of these Coronaviruses is the [SARS-CoV](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome) ("severe acute respiratory syndrome"), which in a 2002-2003 outbreak spread around the world and resulted in [over 8000 cases and 774 deaths](https://www.theguardian.com/world/2017/dec/10/sars-virus-bats-china-severe-acute-respiratory-syndrome), with a fatality rate of around 9-11%.
+The most well known of these coronaviruses is the [SARS-CoV](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome) ("severe acute respiratory syndrome"), which in a November 2002- July 2003 outbreak spread around the world and resulted in [over 8000 cases and 774 deaths](https://www.theguardian.com/world/2017/dec/10/sars-virus-bats-china-severe-acute-respiratory-syndrome), with a case fatality rate of around 9-11%.

 In 2012, a novel coronavirus, [MERS-CoV](https://en.wikipedia.org/wiki/Middle_East_respiratory_syndrome) ("Middle East respiratory syndrome"), causing severe respiratory symptoms was identified.
 MERS has resulted in fatalities comparable to SARS, however the transmission route of MERS is very different.
 Whereas SARS was efficiently spread from one human to another, human MERS infections were generally a result of independent zoonoses (animal to human transmissions) from camels (see [Dudas _et al._](https://elifesciences.org/articles/31257) for more information).

 #### Seasonal CoV
-However it's not fair to categorize all coronaviruses as deadly as SARS-CoV and MERS-CoV.
+However not all coronaviruses as deadly as SARS-CoV and MERS-CoV.
 There are now [seven different groups of coronaviruses](https://www.cdc.gov/coronavirus/types.html) which can cause infections in humans, with four of them considered "seasonal" and commonly infecting humans each year.
 Compared with SARS, these seasonal coronavirus strains are ["much more prevalent, much less severe, and common causes of influenza‐like illness (ILI)"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5820427/).
 In fact, [5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2879166/) - [12](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5820427/)% of all ILI cases test positive for coronaviruses, so they are rather common.